 Poor parental mental health

-Many parents/carers who experience mental illness are excellent parents.
+Many parents or carers who experience mental illness are excellent parents.
 With the right support, it’s perfectly possible to manage mental health issues without it affecting parenting.

-However, research does suggest that poor parental mental health can be a significant risk factor for the development of mental health problems in children.
+However, research does suggest that poor parental mental health can be a significant risk factor for the development of mental health problems in children and young people.

-Children who care for a parent who has mental health difficulties are known as young carers.
+Children and young people who care for a parent who has mental health difficulties are known as young carers.

-Spotting when parental ill health might be affecting a child’s ability to thrive
+Identifying when poor parental mental health might be affecting a pupil

-Children spend a lot of their time at school.
-Staff can often be the first to pick up when a child is facing difficulties at home – either through behaviour, their relationships in school or through problems with focus and learning.
+Children and young people spend a lot of their time at school.
+Staff can often be the first to pick up when a pupil is facing difficulties at home – either through behaviour, their relationships in school or through problems with focus and learning.

 Safeguarding guidance stresses the important role that schools have in taking stock of child and family strengths and risks, and in identifying difficulties and mobilising early support.

-Some signs that a younger child may be struggling when their parent is unwell include:
+Some signs that a child may be struggling when their parent is unwell include:

-- A child withdrawing into themselves and becoming anxious or frustrated.
+- withdrawing into themselves and becoming anxious or frustrated

-- Changes in attendance patterns (linked to fear of leaving an unwell parent), school refusal, being late.
+- changes in attendance patterns (linked to fear of leaving an unwell parent)

-- Ask children if they are OK.
-This helps them feel less alone, helps you understand whether a child’s wellbeing is deteriorating and helps link to early support.
+- Ask students if they are OK.
+This helps them feel less alone, helps you understand whether their wellbeing is deteriorating and helps link to early support.

-- Children may find it hard to talk about a parent’s illness.
+- Children and young people may find it hard to talk about a parent’s illness.
 They may feel embarrassed, frightened or confused.
-Talk about similarities between being physically unwell and mentally unwell to help a child avoid stigma.
+Talk about similarities between being physically unwell and mentally unwell to help avoid stigma.
 If appropriate, help them learn more about their parent’s illness.

-- Talk to parents/carers early if worried about a child.
-Focusing on the child’s needs can help parents/carers disclose difficulties and get help.
+- If you speak to the parent or carer, focusing on the child or young person’s needs can help parents/carers disclose difficulties and get help.

-- Even when a parent/carer is getting help, services may not focus on the child’s needs even though they may be struggling:
+Even when a parent/carer is getting help, services may not focus on the child or young person’s needs even though they may be struggling:

-- Keep an eye on whether pupils are becoming isolated from friends at school.
-Use of circle time might help to increase feelings of belonging and reduce isolation.
+- Monitor on whether pupils are becoming isolated from friends at school.

 - Work with parents/carers to explore how the school might keep a watchful eye on a pupil’s wellbeing during cycles of mental illness.